apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 --------------------------------------|---------------------
 Get Content Summary of a Directory    | supported
 Get Quota Usage of a Directory        | supported
-Set Quota                             | unsupported, not implemented in Ozone Set Quota By Storage Type             | unsupported, not implemented in Ozone Get File Checksum                     | unsupported, not implemented in Ozone Get Home Directory                    | supported
+Set Quota                             | not implemented in Ozone Set Quota By Storage Type             | not implemented in Ozone Get File Checksum                     | not implemented in Ozone Get Home Directory                    | supported
 Get Trash Root                        | supported
 Set Permission                        | supported
 Set Owner                             | supported
 Set Replication Factor                | supported
-Set Access or Modification Time       | supported Modify ACL Entries                    | unsupported, not implemented in Ozone Remove ACL Entries                    | unsupported, not implemented in Ozone Remove Default ACL                    | unsupported, not implemented in Ozone Remove ACL                            | unsupported, not implemented in Ozone Set ACL                               | unsupported, not implemented in Ozone Get ACL Status                        | unsupported, not implemented in Ozone Check access                          | unsupported, not implemented in Ozone
+Set Access or Modification Time       | supported Modify ACL Entries                    | not implemented in Ozone FileSystem API Remove ACL Entries                    | not implemented in Ozone FileSystem API Remove Default ACL                    | not implemented in Ozone FileSystem API Remove ACL                            | not implemented in Ozone FileSystem API Set ACL                               | not implemented in Ozone FileSystem API Get ACL Status                        | not implemented in Ozone FileSystem API Check access                          | not implemented in Ozone FileSystem API